Sisterhood Saving Solutions | Life Lessons Learned: Finances-Should You Get Rid Of The Landline

 While there are certainly saving opportunities in eliminating your Home Phone, there should be consideration given based on your own personal situation, whether or not you should get rid of the Landline to save money solely.

-There are certainly valid arguments as to why you may consider not getting rid of your Landline, and privacy, safety, and security may be a part of that decision.
-The process of weighing the pros and cons is an interesting exercise.
+There are valid arguments as to why you may consider not getting rid of your Landline, and privacy, safety, and security may be a part of that decision.
+The exercise of weighing the pros and cons will hopefully offer a clear choice, based on your priorities for in-home phone use.

 - In most areas of the country, your home address is automatically identified and located through your Home Phone Number or Landline for 911 Call Dispatch.
 That said, your Alarm Company offers this same Alarm Triggered Dispatch service for your Mobile phone.
 You will need to ensure your Alarm Permit with local Police Alarm Management is updated annually per notification received via mail.
 Go through your ‘Home Security‘ service to activate or confirm this service.